-It is worth noting that the NP term (5.3) describes the same massive gluonic excitation $\bar \omega$ (3.5), but its propagation, however, suppressed by the $\alpha_s$-order.
+It is worth noting that the NP term (5.2) describes the same massive gluonic excitation $\bar \omega$ (3.5), but its propagation, however, suppressed by the $\alpha_s$-order.
 In the free PT $\alpha_s = \Delta^2=0$ limit, the above-defined composition $N(T)$ becomes zero as well as $P^g_{NP}(T)$ itself, as it follows from eqs.~(3.1)-(3.4).
-Thus the gluon pressure $P_g(T)$ (5.2), satisfies to the normalization condition of the free PT vacuum to zero, as underlined above.
-Numerically calculated the gluon pressure (5.2) is shown in fig. 1.
+Thus the gluon pressure $P_g(T)$ (5.1), satisfies to the normalization condition of the free PT vacuum to zero, as underlined above.
+At the same time, it is truly NP one, since it vanishes in the PT $\Delta^2=0$ limit as well.
+Numerically calculated the gluon pressure (5.1) is shown in fig. 1.
 It has a maximum at some "characteristic" temperature $T=T_c = 266.5 \ \MeV$.
-Let us now analytically investigate the low-temperature (below $T_c$) behavior of the gluon pressure (5.2) in more detail.
+Let us now analytically investigate the low-temperature (below $T_c$) behavior of the NP gluon pressure (5.1) in more detail.
 It will make it possible to explicitly show the Hagedorn-type nature of the corresponding expansion in this region.
 At the same time, its high-temperature (above $T_c$) behavior suffices to briefly discuss.